yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

 Long gameplay sessions can sometimes feel like a gamble regarding stability.
 That’s a very common problem for emulators due to how they have to handle memory in unique ways to match two completely different systems.
 This was especially true for Linux users, who had to rely on increasing the size of the `vm.max_map_count` kernel parameter for certain games to avoid out-of-memory crashes.
-Since the emulator needs to create placeholder memory mappings to keep up with the virtual memory requirements of the game, it wasn’t hard to saturate the default value, resulting in a crash once the placeholder mappings outnumber the max mapping count.
+Since the emulator needs to create placeholder memory mappings to keep up with the virtual memory requirements of the game, it wasn’t hard to saturate the default value, resulting in a crash once the placeholder mappings outnumbered the max mapping count.

 Enter newcomer [kkoniuszy](https://github.com/kkoniuszy), who had a simple yet very effective idea.
 By {{< gh-hovercard "10550" "keeping track of the creation" >}} of such placeholder mappings and using that information to create fewer larger ones instead of several smaller ones, the stress on `vm.max_map_count` is reduced and generally no longer needs to be modified.